Masters Tournament: 1980s–2000s

 In 2003, Mike Weir became the first Canadian to win a men's major championship and the first left-hander to win the Masters when he defeated Len Mattiace in a playoff.
 The following year another left-hander, Phil Mickelson, won his first major championship by making a birdie on the final hole to beat Ernie Els by a stroke.
 Mickelson also won the tournament in 2006 and 2010.
 In 2011, unheralded South African Charl Schwartzel birdied the final four holes to win by two strokes.
 In 2012, Bubba Watson won the tournament on the second playoff hole over Louis Oosthuizen.
 In 2013 Adam Scott won the Masters in a playoff over 2009 champion Ángel Cabrera, making him the first Australian to win the tournament.
 Watson won the 2014 Masters by three strokes over Jordan Spieth and Jonas Blixt, his second Masters title in three years and the sixth for a left-hander in 12 years.
 In 2015, Spieth would become the second-youngest winner (behind Woods) in just his second Masters, equaling Woods' 72-hole scoring record.
 In 2017, Sergio García beat Justin Rose in a playoff for his long-awaited first major title.
 In 2019, Tiger Woods captured his fifth Masters, his first win at Augusta National in 14 years and his first major title since 2008.

 The 2020 Masters Tournament, originally scheduled to be played April 9–12, was postponed until November due to the ongoing coronavirus outbreak.
 Dustin Johnson won the tournament by five strokes.

+In 2025, a monument in Augusta, Georgia was erected by artist Baruti Tucker to honor the black caddies at Augusta National Golf Club for the Masters Tournament.
+Rory McIlroy won the 2025 Masters and completed the sixth grand slam in a playoff over Justin Rose.

 Traditions

 Awards

-The total prize money for the 2021 Masters Tournament was $11,500,000, with $2,070,000 going to the winner.
+The total prize money for the 2025 Masters Tournament was $21,000,000, with $4,200,000 going to the winner.
 In the inaugural year of 1934, the winner Horton Smith received $1,500 out of a $5,000 purse.
 After Nicklaus's first win in 1963, he received $20,000, while after his final victory in 1986 he won $144,000.
 In recent years the purse has grown quickly.
 Between 2001 and 2014, the winner's share grew by $612,000, and the purse grew by $3,400,000.